Updated: October 2022

 - Avoiding people and places that remind you of the traumatic event

-- Unable to talk about what has occurred
+- Unable to discuss what has occurred

 - Getting distracted to block out thinking about the experience